AnaD7/product-microservice/README.md

 # product-microservice
-ASP.NET Core microservice, integrated with Jenkins and Kubernetes
+ASP.NET Core microservice, integrated with Jenkins and Kubernetes.